RMFC Registration & Transportation Frequently Asked Questions - August 4-11, 2019

-Yes, there will be shuttles to/from camp and Denver International Airport (Airport Code DEN) and Colorado Springs Airport (COS).
-If you are flying into either airport, please book a flight that arrives no later than 2:00 PM Sunday, August 4.
+Yes, there will be a shuttle to/from camp and Denver International Airport (Airport Code DEN).
+If you are flying into the airport, please book a flight that arrives no later than 2:00 PM Sunday, August 1 or August 8.
 We will arrange a shuttle to the camp leaving at approximately 2:30 PM.
-There will be a shuttle from camp to each airport on Sunday, August 11, leaving at 8:30 AM.
-Please book a flight that departs no earlier than 1:00 PM on Sunday, August 11.
+There will be a shuttle from camp on Sunday, August 8 and August 15, leaving at 8:30 AM.
+Please book a flight that departs no earlier than 1:00 PM on Sunday, August 8 or 15.
 The charge for the shuttle is $15 each way.

 Music Program FAQs

 A comprehensive list can be found on the RMFC Artists 2021 page.

 Can I take more than one instrument?
 How do I decide what level of instruction I should take?

 All classes are completely self-selected.
 There are six class periods during the day, and you may take as many as you wish in whatever instruments you have available.
 No one is expected to go to six classes; it is up to you to schedule practice time, rest time, etc.

 Level of learning is also self-selected.
 If after the first day, you wish to move up or down a level, you are welcome to do so.

 Beginner – Less than one year of study.
 Brand new beginners are very welcome.